network-science-lab/infmax-mds-ltm-mln/README.md

 ## Running the pipeline

-To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to the configuration file.
+To run experiments execute: `python run_experiments.py <config file>`.
 See `example_config.yaml` for inspirations.
 As a result, for each repetition of the cartesian product computed for the provided parameters, a csv file will be obtained with following columns:

 ```python
 {